How UI/UX is Revolutionizing Digital Banking and the Customer Experience

 Banks have always prioritized security, but the rise of digital banking has prompted an even greater focus on protecting customer data and transactions.
 UI/UX design plays a key role in balancing robust security with an excellent user experience.

-One important trend is the expanded use of biometrics like fingerprint and facial recognition for account login and transaction authorization.
+One important trend is the expanded use of biometrics, passkeys, and other advanced authentication methods like fingerprint and facial recognition for account login and transaction authorization.
+Passkeys, in particular, offer a secure and convenient alternative to passwords, reducing the risk of breaches.
 These technologies enhance security while also streamlining the user experience compared to traditional passwords or PINs.
-However, the UI must be intuitive to set up and use biometrics seamlessly.
+However, the UI must be intuitive to set up and use biometrics and passkeys seamlessly.

 Visually masking sensitive information like account numbers is another technique to improve security.
 Banks can display the last 4 digits but obscure the rest to prevent exposing full account data.
 UI animations can transition between masked and visible states during transactions.